IBM/maximo-labs/MkDocs/apm_8.9/docs/setup_watson_studio.md

 9. Scroll down to `Advanced settings` and find `IBM Watson Studio Project Settings`.
 The `System managed`setting is turned on by default.
 Toggle it off so that you can enter the project ID.
 ![Toggle setting OFF](/img/apm_8.9/p79.png)

 10. You should be able to see the project ID field after turning the toggle off.
 Paste the project ID that you retrieved from your Watson Studio project.
+For instances outside of of IBM hardware, you may need to specify the IBM Watson Machine Learning URL, for more details see [Setup IBM Watson Machine Learning URL](#setup-ibm-watson-machine-learning-url)
 ![Paste project ID](/img/apm_8.9/p80.png)

 11. A popup will show up asking for confirmation to activate Predict.
 Click `Activate` to apply change and start activation.